 Projects form from ideas, responses to demand, changing situations & legislation.
 These drivers solidify into projects and many projects are initiated with urgency; Project Managers start to grapple the project before they are truly ready, baked, defined.

-Often pressure from senior managers or customers mean that the Project Manager has to start work before there is clarity of scope.
-One of the highest priorities for any Project Manager is therefore to lead the organisation through the scope definition phase, knowing that if this is skipped, rushed or ignored they are very likely to fail.
+Often pressure from senior managers or customers means that the Project Manager has to start work before there is clarity of scope.
+One of the highest priorities for any Project Manager is, therefore, to lead the organisation through the scope definition phase, knowing that if this is skipped, rushed or ignored they are very likely to fail.

 When running training courses we often look at a couple of standard Project Management documents; the Project Brief and the Project Initiation Document (or Project Charter and PMP depending on your preferred Body of Knowledge).
 One of the first sections of the Project Brief is titled “Project Objectives: list the objectives this project aims to achieve”.